facebook/create-react-app/PULL_REQUEST_TEMPLATE.md

 <!--
 Thank you for sending the PR!
-Here's a small checklist for you:

-* Please sign the CLA when the bot asks you to.
-This lets us accept your contributions!
+If you changed any code, there are just two more things to do:

-* Did you change any code?
-If you did, **how can we test that your changes work?** Provide us with clear instructions on what you did to verify them.
+* Provide us with clear instructions on how you verified your changes work.
 Bonus points for screenshots!

-* If you changed any code, run `npm run format` in the project root folder, and commit and push the changes.
+* If you changed any code, run `npm run format` in the root folder, and commit and push the changes.

 Happy contributing!
 -->